- High quality high-definition videos and images

 In terms of features, the SQ8 doesn’t have too many, but it has two of the most important ones – loop recording, and motion detection.
 Loop recording is a functionality that, when the memory card is full, automatically overwrites the oldest footage in order to capture the newest one.
 This ensures that you always have the latest footage available.
 Motion detection, on the other hand, will tell the camera to always record when something is moving in front of it.
 If you’re a person who doesn’t want to go through hours of footage just to get those ten minutes they need, you want motion detection.

 At the end of the day, at this price, the functionality of the SQ8 is impossible to beat.
 It comes with an excellent feature set, great build quality and it works admirably in a great variety of situations.
 All you’ve got to do is find where to put it, and get it!
+And here are also our best spy camera and mini spy camera guide to help you trim down your choices before buying one!
+And if you’re aiming to create a mini camera for some sort of DIY, you can check our learning guide on how to make a mini camera.
+Until next time!

 (1) – USB C – https://thewirecutter.com/blog/why-you-should-switch-to-usb-c-fast-charging-now/